On Sensor Network Localization Using SDP Relaxation: Introduction

 \section{Introduction}

-Graph Realization is a commonly studied topic which attempts to map the nodes in a graph $G(V,E)$ to point locations in the Euclidean space based on the non-negative weights of the edges in $E$; that is, the weight of each edge corresponds to the Euclidean distance between the incident points.
+Graph Realization is a commonly studied topic which attempts to map the nodes in a graph $G(V,E)$ to point locations in Euclidean space based on the non-negative weights of the edges in $E$; that is, the weight of each edge corresponds to the Euclidean distance between the incident points.
 There are a number of applications of the graph realization problem \cite{belk07, bulu00, CRIP88, LI08, BGJ09}.
 In this paper, we focus on the application to Sensor Network Localization (SNL).

 A sensor network consists of a collection of \emph{sensors} whose locations are unknown, and \emph{anchors} whose locations are known.
-A common property of a sensor network is that each sensor detects others within a given connectivity (or radio) range and determines the distance from itself to these other sensors.
-Given this set of sensors and distances, the goal is to determine the exact location of each of the sensors.
+A common property of a sensor network is that each sensor detects others within a given connectivity (or radio) range and determines the distance from itself to these nearby sensors.
+Given this set of known distances, the goal is to determine the exact location of each sensor.
 The problem becomes a graph realization problem by forming the weighted undirected graph $G(V,E)$, where the node set $V$ represents the sensors and each non-negative weighted edge in $E$ represents a known distance between two sensors.

 The SNL problem has received a lot of attention recently because of the formulation of its relaxation as a Semidefinite Program (SDP) \cite{biswas, manchoso, alfakih97,KW10}.
 This formulation can find the exact locations of the sensors, given that the graph possesses certain properties.

+\begin{definition} A \emph{correct localization}, or a \emph{correct solution}, provides a set of points that is exactly equal to the sensor locations.
+That is, the solution not only solves a given formulation, but it provides the correct sensor locations in the desired dimension. \end{definition}

-In this paper, present a number of additional sufficient conditions that guarantee unique localizability of the SDP relaxation of the SNL problem, i.e., conditions that ensure the SDP will give the correct solution in the space of a desired dimension.
-These conditions would be useful for designing sensor networks and managing connectivities in practice.
+In this paper, we present a number of additional sufficient conditions that guarantee unique localizability (and hence a correct localization) of the SDP relaxation of the SNL problem.
+These conditions can be useful for designing sensor networks and managing connectivities in practice.